EcoComplex/TrophicResources/TrophicResourcesEdaphic.md

  critical information is lacking on edaphic biodiversity and interaction webs for most soils.

  The view about the edaphic biota has changed in recent years.
 Much of the work on taxonomic descriptions, richness, biodiversity estimation, and microenvironments (Anderson, 1978; Petersen and Luxton, 1982), highlights the fragility and need for the conservation of soils, and soil biodiversity (FAO, 2020; Walker, 1992).
-The focus has gradually shifted towards the study of the functioning of the soil ecosystem, in which the interactions between the biota and the edaphic environment hierarchically affect its structure and functioning, regulating the functioning of the edaphic ecosystem.
+The focus has gradually shifted towards the study of the functioning of the soil ecosystem, in which the interactions between the biota and the edaphic environment hierarchically affect its structure and functioning of the edaphic ecosystem.
 (Barrios, 2007; Behan-Pelletier and Newton, 1999; Brussaard, 1997; Lavelle et al., 2006).
-The relationships of species richness with ecosystem dynamics allow establishing causal relationships between the characteristics of the organisms present and the processes and services of the ecosystem (Hooper et al., 2005; Martín-López et al., 2007) in natural as well as in managed environments.
-(Wall et al., 2012).
+The relationships of species richness with ecosystem dynamics allow establishing causal relationships between the characteristics of the organisms present and the processes and services of the ecosystem (Hooper et al., 2005; Martín-López et al., 2007) in natural as well as in managed environments (Wall et al., 2012).

- The soil mesofauna is mainly constituted by microarthropods belonging to the Subclasses Acari and Collembola (following Kranz and Walter, 2009; Hopkin 2007) that inhabit the upper soil horizons (Martinez and Narciso, 2009), where complex communities are developed and
+ The soil microarthropods is mainly constituted by microarthropods belonging to the Subclasses Acari and Collembola (following Kranz and Walter, 2009; Hopkin 2007) that inhabit the upper soil horizons (Martinez and Narciso, 2009), where complex communities are developed and